callstack/react-native-testing-library/website/docs/API.md

 ### waitFor with jest fake timers

 `waitFor` checks wether jest fake timers are enabled and adapts its behavior when it is the case.
-It will create a variable counting the time remaining which initially equals `timeout` and is decreased on each iteration by `interval`.
-When that variable is negative it will reject.
-Additionnaly, on each iteration it will call `jest.advanceTimersByTime(interval)`.

-The following snippet is a simplified version of what waitFor does when fake timers are enabled:
+The following snippet is a simplified version of how it behaves when fake timers are enabled :

 ```tsx
 let fakeTimeRemaining = timeout;